Our products

 Summary: Cod brandade spheres are a creation by renowned Catalan chef Ada Parellada that fuses the tradition of brandade with the creativity of Asian street food.
-Crispy panipuris filled with silky cod brandade, topped with fresh herb mayonnaise and chopped nuts.
-A spectacular appetizer, easy to prepare, and perfect for informal gatherings.
+Crispy panipuris filled with a silky cod brandade, topped with fresh herb mayonnaise and chopped nuts.
+A spectacular appetizer, easy to prepare and perfect for informal gatherings.
 We explain step-by-step how to replicate this recipe at home.

 Ada Parellada and the reinvention of brandade

 Ada Parellada is one of the most influential figures in contemporary Catalan cuisine.
-From her Semproniana restaurant in Barcelona, she has been demonstrating for decades that traditional Catalan cuisine can evolve without losing its essence.
+From her restaurant Semproniana in Barcelona, she has been demonstrating for decades that traditional Catalan cuisine can evolve without losing its essence.
 Her philosophy is clear: respect the product, simplify the technique, and surprise with the format.

 This recipe for cod brandade spheres is a perfect example of her style.
 Cod brandade — that classic emulsion of cod, olive oil, garlic, and potato — is a pillar of Mediterranean cuisine with centuries of history.
 Ada Parellada takes it as a base and transforms it into a finger food bite that combines crunchy, creamy, and crispy textures in every mouthful.